Welcome to Sayreville Public Schools Nursing and Health Services!

 Documentation is required to be in place by start of sixth grade.

-Documentation must be dropped off by the end of the school year or over the summer.
-Hard copies are only permitted at this time.
-Documentation submitted to the OnCourse Portal will not be accepted.
+Documentation must be submitted by the end of the school year or over the summer.
 As a reminder, the main office is closed on Fridays during the summer.
 Failure to provide this documentation prior to the start of the school year will delay your student starting school.

 It is recommended that you keep a copy for your own medical records.